 Our teachers work with students to guide them to their fullest potential.
 They receive ongoing professional development to better their pedagogy as well as constantly reflect on their teaching practices to better student learning.

 LANGUAGE AND LITERATURE

-Mathematics is an important foundation in further studies and in real life occurrences.
-Students in the middle school math program use knowledge learned and skills developed to communicate mathematically verbally and in writing, apply reasoning to solving problems and demonstrate confidence in their mathematical abilities.
+Mathematics is an important foundation in further studies and in real-life occurrences.
+Students in the middle school math program use knowledge learned and skills developed to communicate mathematically verbally and in writing, apply reasoning to solve problems and demonstrate confidence in their mathematical abilities.
 In fifth grade, instruction is focused on addition, subtraction, multiplication and division of fractions and decimals.
-Students become fluent with multi-digit addition, subtraction, multiplication and division.
+Students become fluent with multi-digit addition, subtraction, multiplication, and division.
 They know and use common measuring units to determine length and area; recognize volume as an attribute of three-dimensional space; know and use formulas to determine the volume of simple geometric figures.
 Students use grids, tables and charts to record and analyze data.
-In sixth and seventh grade, instruction focuses on developing and using concepts of ratio and rate to solve problems; understanding the system of rational numbers, which includes negative numbers; writing, interpreting and using expressions and equations; developing understanding of statistical thinking; and working with two and three-dimensional figures to solve problems involving area, surface area and volume.
+In sixth and seventh grade, instruction focuses on developing and using concepts of ratio and rate to solve problems; understanding the system of rational numbers, which includes negative numbers; writing, interpreting, and using expressions and equations; developing an understanding of statistical thinking; and working with two and three-dimensional figures to solve problems involving area, surface area, and volume.

 INDIVIDUALS AND SOCIETIES